-7. The Secretary-General's Budget report (A/66/354/Add.6) for UNSMIL was issued on 15 November 2011.
+- 7. The Secretary-General's Budget report (A/66/354/Add.6) for UNSMIL was issued on 15 November 2011.
 In paragraph 17 of the report, the Secretary-General proposed staffing requirements which included four positions in the Disarmament, Demobilization and Reintegration (DDR) Section to offer technical assistance to Libyan authorities on arms control, weapons management and disarmament-related matters.
-It would be headed by a D-1 Chief DDR Adviser.

-8. On 14 February 2012, the Applicant was offered a three-month Temporary Appointment (TA) as Senior DDR Adviser at the D-1 level expiring on 18 May 2012.
-On 6 March and 26 April 2012, he received payments totaling USD6,300 advance on 30 days' DSA.

-9. The Applicant's TA was subsequently extended for three-month periods on 19 May 2012, 19 August 2012 and on 19 November 2012.

-On 15 December 2012, a position specific job opening for the D-1 Principal Security Sector Reform Officer was issued.

-11. On 31 December 2012, the Security Sector Advisory and Coordination Division (SSACD) Director made a request for an exceptional extension of the Applicant's TA until 1 April 2013.
-The TA was then extended from 18 February until 1 April 2013 for one month and 15 days, from 2 April to 12 May 2013 for one month and 11 days and from 13 May to 30 August 2013 for three months and 12 days.

-12. On 29 May 2013, in an email to UNSMIL's Chief Human Resources Officer (CHRO) the Applicant asked questions about his relocation and assignment grants, annual leave, home leave, post assignment and health coverage.
-He received a response to his questions on 5 June 2013 advising that temporary appointments are administered in accordance with attached ST/AI/2010/4Rev.1 (Administration of temporary appointments).

-13. On the same date, the Applicant wrote an in email asking the CHRO for advice about the appropriate person to pursue his claims with.
+It would be headed by a D-1 Chief DDR Adviser. - 8.
+On 14 February 2012, the Applicant was offered a three-month Temporary Appointment (TA) as Senior DDR Adviser at the D-1 level expiring on 18 May 2012. - 9.
+The Applicant's TA was subsequently extended for three-month periods on 19 May 2012, 19 August 2012 and on 19 November 2012. - 10.
+On 15 December 2012, a position specific job opening for the D-1 Principal Security Sector Reform Officer was issued. - 11.
+On 31 December 2012, the Security Sector Advisory and Coordination Division (SSACD) Director, made a request for an exceptional extension of the Applicant's TA until 1 April 2013.
+The TA was then extended from 18 February until 1 April 2013 for one month and 15 days, from 2 April to 12 May 2013 for one month and 11 days and from 13 May to 30 August 2013 for three months and 12 days. - 12.
+On 29 May 2013, in an email to UNSMIL's Chief Human Resources Officer (CHRO) the Applicant asked questions about his relocation and assignment grants, annual leave, home leave, post assignment and health coverage.
+He received a response to his questions on 5 June 2013 advising that temporary appointments are administered in accordance with ST/AI/2010/4Rev.1 (Administration of temporary appointments). - 13.
+On the same date, the Applicant wrote an email asking the CHRO for advice about the appropriate person to pursue his claims with. - 14.
+On 15 July 2013, the Applicant filed a request for management evaluation of the decisions to cancel the selection process for the post of Principal Security

-14. On 15 July 2013, the Applicant filed a request for management evaluation of the decisions to cancel the selection process for the post of Principal Security Sector Officer and the failure to apply to him the same conditions of service as those offered to staff members on FTAs.
+Sector Officer and the failure to apply to him the same conditions of service as those offered to staff members on FTAs.